 Members have agreed a clear set of values underpinned by a behaviour framework.
 There is a Member 'Code of Conduct' that builds on the Seven Principles of Public Life (the Nolan Principles), and this forms part of the Members' Handbook.
-Decision-making is guided by these values, and this is overseen by the Chair and the Monitoring Officer.
+Decision-making is guided by these values, and this is overseen by the Chair, Monitoring Officer and the Clerk to the Fire Authority.